squoilin/EnergyScope_open/docs/getting-started/index.md

+# Getting Started

-This guide will help you set up and start using a basic version of EnergyScope, which we call the "core" version, which is documented [here](../explanation/mathematical_framework.md).
-EnergyScope is written in AMPL (A Mathematical Programming Language, see documentation [here](https://dev.ampl.com/ampl/books/index.html#ampl-a-modeling-language-for-mathematical-programming)).
+This guide will help you set up and start using a basic version of EnergyScope, which we call the "core" version and which is documented [here](../explanation/mathematical_framework.md).
+EnergyScope is written in AMPL (A Mathematical Programming Language, see the documentation [here](https://dev.ampl.com/ampl/books/index.html#ampl-a-modeling-language-for-mathematical-programming)).
+AMPL is free for academics and students, and includes licences for commercial solvers (e.g., Gurobi).
 Once you have familiarized yourself with AMPL and the core version, you can adapt these instructions to run other [model versions](../models/index.md) of EnergyScope.

 ---